 Chris works on assignments in the Financial Officers Practice with a focus on advising private equity-backed businesses.
 He is also responsible for the firm’s activities in the North and Midlands, advising businesses on board level management changes.
 He read French and German at Oxford University.

-Harriet works on assignments across all practice areas.
-Prior to joining Blackwood, she worked at a specialist executive search firm focusing on cross-sector appointments.
-She read English at Exeter University.
+Harriet works on assignments across Blackwood’s TMT practice.
+Prior to joining Blackwood she worked for a boutique search firm on cross-sector appointments across corporate, consulting, and private equity.
+She read English Literature at Exeter University.

 Lewis works on assignments across all practice areas.
 Prior to joining Blackwood, Lewis worked at a global executive search firm, focusing on energy & commodity trading.
 He read Chemistry at Sussex University.

 Louisa is an Administrator in Blackwood’s Finance, Administration and IT Group, and works with the CFO team.
 Before Blackwood, Louisa worked at a boutique recruitment firm, specialising in administration and PA support.
 She read Sociology at Leicester University.